 As a researcher, I have spent more than a decade working on different volatility models.
 As a practitioner, I have been building systematic models for volatility trading.
 Still, it is not fully clear to me what the volatility is as the concept.
 The deeper I go into details, the more I realize that there are many subtleties when I apply different volatility models and their estimation methods in trading applications.

-For example, my recent work is devoted to applying machine learning methods for volatility prediction, modelling the volatility of variables with heavy-tailed distributions, and forecasting the cyclicality of the volatility.
+For example, my recent work is devoted to applying machine learning methods for volatility prediction, modelling the volatility of variables with heavy-tailed distributions, and forecasting the cyclical risk of the volatility.
 On the practical side, I am aspiring to make my volatility trading models profitable yet reliable in all market conditions.

 Overall, I am thrilled to study the subject of the volatility, because there is no end in sight for new model development and trading applications.
 I believe that any systematic trading application, which involves applying the volatility and covariance matrices for making trading decisions and executions, is only feasible using a proper mix of quantitative methods, innovation, and continuous learning.
 These applications include, apart of trading implied versus realized volatility and minimum variance optimizations, the volatility targeting, the risk-parity.
-Moreover, even though momentum and trend-following strategies do not appear to be connected to the volatility trading, trend-following strategies do involve trading short-term versus long-term volatilities.

-To summarise, there are lot of applications that need a reliable estimation of the volatility but we don’t have yet a well-developed concept of how to define and estimate the volatility.
+To summarise, there are a lot of applications that need a reliable estimation of the volatility but we don’t have yet a well-developed concept of how to define and estimate the volatility.
 It is going to be a long professional journey… Stay in touch for updates!